xushuoshuoxss/zero-shot-psci-llm-prompts/Evaluation (Dataset 1).md

 | **Structural Distresses (%)**| 5.0                  | 0.0                  |
 | **Level (%)**                | **Level 4**          | **Level 5**          |

+#### Explanation from Model:
+##### The road shows significant pavement defects with visible cracking and surface distortion affecting more than 20% of the surface.
+There are also signs of minor structural distresses such as edge breakup.
 ---

 ### Road Segment 40